Haus am Horn: After the exhibition

 The Werkschau exhibition lasted three months and after that, as had been agreed, the house and its contents became Sommerfeld's property.
 In December 1923 he put the house on the market and had the furniture transported to Berlin.
 Most of these items have gone missing over the years, but the Bauhaus Dessau Foundation has a dressing table from the "lady's room" and a glass cabinet from the living room, both designed by Marcel Breuer.
 The Bauhaus Museum Weimar has a copy of the toy cupboard designed by Siedhoff-Buscher, which was made at around the same time as the exhibition.
 Copies of these three pieces of furniture were rebuilt for the 2019 restoration of the house.

 The house remained empty until September 1924 when it was sold to a lawyer, Franz Kühn, who engaged the architect Ernst Flemming to make a number of alterations.
-Between 1926 and 1933, the changes included adding a verandah, extending the living room and children's room, adding a room to the western corner, and creating direct external access to the cellar.
+Between 1926 and 1933, the changes included adding a veranda, extending the living room and children's room, adding a room to the western corner, and creating direct external access to the cellar.

 In April 1938 Kühn was compelled to sell the house to the German Labour Front, (German:Deutsche Arbeitsfront (DAF)), who planned to demolish it and build an Adolf Hitler School on the plot, however World War II put a halt to these plans.
 The DAF let the house to a German army officer and his family for the duration of the war.
 In September 1945 the occupying Soviet military forces confiscated the house from the DAF and put it under the administration of Weimar City Council, who let the property to residential tenants.
 In 1951 it became Volkseigentum (public property) in the ownership of the city council.
 Until 1971, a number of families lived there and further alterations were made.